Orbiting Vehicle: Significant results

-Data from OV1-4's Tissue Equivalent Ionization Chamber, compared to a similar instrument orbited on Gemini 4, determined the radiation dose Gemini astronauts traveling at OV1-4's altitude (~950 km) would receive: 4 rads per day at a 30° inclination orbit or 1.5 rads per day at a 90° (polar) inclination orbit.
+Data from OV1-4's Tissue Equivalent Ionization Chamber, calibrated against a similar instrument orbited on Gemini 4, determined the radiation dose Gemini astronauts traveling at OV1-4's altitude (~950 km) would receive: 4 rads per day at a 30° inclination orbit or 1.5 rads per day at a 90° (polar) inclination orbit.

 In late May 1967, during a period of high solar and magnetic activity, OV1-9 returned the first evidence of Earth's long theorized but never measured electric field.
 The satellite detected a stream of protons flowing out of the atmosphere into space moving at more than 60,000 km per second.
 OV1-9 also studied the variation of proton fluxes in the outer Van Allen Belt during that same period, determining that fluxes were ten times greater four days after May's maximum solar activity than they had been before the flare; it took ten days for the fluxes to return to normal levels.
 The X-ray spectrometer on the co-launched OV1-10 returned the most comprehensive set of solar X-ray observations to date.
 These data enabled scientists to determine the relative density of neon to magnesium in the solar corona through direct observation rather than using complicated mathematical models.
 The ratio of neon to magnesium was found to be 1.47 to 1 (+/- .38).

+OV1-13, launched 6 April 1968, measured increases in energy and intensity of electrons during a geomagnetic storm that took place 10 June 1968.
+OV1-13 data also clarified how the particle flow caused by solar storms created these high altitude increases.

+Data returned by OV1s 15 and 16 returned the first substantial set of data on the density of Earth's atmosphere between the altitudes of 100 km and 200 km and proved that increased solar activity increased the air density at high altitudes, contradicting the prevailing model of the time.
+Moreover, the satellites determined that the density of the upper atmosphere was 10% lower than predicted by theoretical models.
+OV1-15/16 data led to improved atmospheric models that allowed the Air Force to better predict where and when satellites would decay and reenter.

+From 1966-69, gravity-gradient stabilization was tested in low Earth orbit on several satellites of the United States Air Force's OV-1 series with a system called Vertistat.
+Consisting of three 15.5 m-long horizontal booms forming a 'y' and two 19 m-long vertical booms, Vertistat was used unsuccessfully on OV1-7, OV1-86, and OV1-17, but successfully on OV1-10.